 As Mississauga continues to grow and develop, less land will be devoted to parking, particularly within Intensification Areas.
-The parking that is provided should increasingly be in structured - particularly underground - parking facilities and on street where it can be shared amongst multiple users.
+The parking that is provided should increasingly be in structured - preferably underground - parking facilities and on-street where it can be shared amongst multiple users.

 In other parts of the city, while some changes to parking provisions may occur, sufficient parking should be provided to ensure that the established residential character of Neighbourhoods and the economic function of employment uses is not adversely affected.

-- 8.4.1 Off street parking facilities for vehicles and other modes of travel, such as bicycles, will be provided in conjunction with new development and will: - a. provide safe and efficient access from the road network so that ingress and egress movements minimize conflicts with road traffic and pedestrian movements; - b. provide for the needs of people with disabilities; and - c. support Transportation Demand Management initiatives. - 8.4.2 Mississauga will encourage the shared use of parking and allow off site parking, where appropriate. - 8.4.3 Consideration will be given to reducing off street parking requirements for development to reflect levels of vehicle ownership and usage, and as a means of encouraging the greater use of transit, cycling and walking, subject to, among other matters: - a. access to transit; - b. level of transit service; - c. traffic generation; and - d. impact on the surrounding area.
+8.4.1 Off-street parking facilities for vehicles and other modes of travel, such as bicycles, will be provided in conjunction with new development and will:

+- a. provide safe and efficient access from the road network so that ingress and egress movements minimize conflicts with road traffic and pedestrian movements; - b. provide for the needs of people with disabilities; and - c. support transportation demand management (TDM) initiatives.

+8.4.2 Mississauga will encourage the shared use of parking and allow off-site parking, where appropriate.

+8.4.3 Consideration will be given to reducing offstreet parking requirements for development to reflect levels of vehicle ownership and usage, and as a means of encouraging the greater use of transit, cycling and walking, subject to, among other matters:

+- a. access to transit;

+- b. level of transit service;

+- c. traffic generation; and

+- d. impact on the surrounding area.